Biggie’s Legacy, Diddy’s Villain Era: Their Strange Friendship Through the Years, Explained

 Diddy’s “No Way Out Tour” Feels A Bit Off

-After Biggie’s death, Diddy hit the road not too long after for his “No Way Out” tour, which featured Mase, The LOX, Usher, Jay-Z, Faith Evans and more.
+Shortly after Biggie’s death, Diddy hit the road for his “No Way Out” tour, which featured Mase, The LOX, Usher, Jay-Z, Faith Evans and more.
 Though the shows were enjoyable, there was a noticeable void without Biggie at center stage as he worked closely with Diddy on putting the album together before his untimely death.
-And while Diddy reportedly paid tribute to him during the shows, it still left a sour taste in some fans’ mouths who once again questioned Diddy’s motives behind it all.
+And while Diddy reportedly paid tribute to him during the shows, it still left a sour taste in some fans’ mouths, who once again questioned Diddy’s motives behind it all.

 “The Notorious B.I.G.: Born Again” Drops to Mixed Reactions

 Two years after Biggie’s death, his first posthumous album dropped, produced by Bad Boy Records.
-While some listeners and critics thought the project was a good body of work tat did well to match the “Juicy” rapper’s artistry with modern sounds—others felt like it was just another attempt by Diddy to capitalize off his friend’s death.
+While some listeners and critics thought the project was a good body of work that did well to match the “Juicy” rapper’s artistry with modern sounds, others felt like it was just another attempt by Diddy to capitalize on his friend’s death.

 Diddy and Biggie’s Mother’s Relationship Sours